---

 The methods described on this page do not apply to Site Factory.
 Site Factory subscribers should instead use the procedures described in [Storing sensitive information outside of your codebase](/secrets).

 You can store sensitive keys, certificates, and other credentials securely on Cloud Platform by using a `nobackup` directory that is available in the file system.
 This is the best place to store environment-specific keys, as it is not in the [docroot](/definitions/docroot) or part of the code repository, but is protected by SSH access.
-To use the `nobackup` directory in [Cloud Next](/acquia-cloud-platform#cloud-next-cloud-classic) environments, ensure that you update all commands and logic referencing the directories described here and test the behavior thoroughly, especially after code, database, and file copy operations.
+To use the `nobackup` directory in [Cloud Platform](/acquia-cloud-platform#cloud-next-cloud-classic) environments, ensure that you update all commands and logic referencing the directories described here and test the behavior thoroughly, especially after code, database, and file copy operations.
+The platform excludes the `nobackup` directory at the platform level from all file migration operations, such as when you synchronize files between environments or create an On-Demand Environment (ODE) from production.
+The platform never copies its contents to non-production environments.

 Important